I. Introduction

 We follow local labor laws and practices, and due to the nature of our business and our employees, we believe modern slavery risks are low with respect to our hiring of employees and overall operations.
 StepStone provides training to employees across the firm on modern slavery and human trafficking.
 StepStone seeks to ensure that employees are trained to identify, and know how to report and escalate, potential exposures relating to internal operations, supply chains or investments.

 VII.
-Due Diligence in the Investment Process
+Investment Process

 VIII.
 Effectiveness of Steps Being Taken